Draw by Drawing has been made possible by the generous funding of the

-Draw by Drawing is a weekly drop-in session at the Vancouver Island School of Art and is hosted by artist and educator Wendy Welch.
+Draw by Drawing is a weekly on-line drop-in session via Zoom sponsored by the Vancouver Island School of Art and is hosted by artist and educator Wendy Welch.
+They take place every Monday evening, 6:30-8:00pm or Wednesday 10-11:30am.

 Each session will involve a different project including drawing from objects, photographs and your imagination.
 Subject matter will be provided by instructor and/or by the participant.
 When participants are required to provide subject matter, there will be advance notice of this on the blog.
-Examples of subject matter particpants would provide will be focussed on natural objects such as rocks, plants, shells, etc. If you don’t have any of the suggested subject matter for that week, you can work from instructors shared screen.
+Examples of subject matter participants would provide will be focussed on natural objects such as rocks, plants, shells, kitchen utensils, photographs, etc. If you don’t have any of the suggested subject matter for that week, you can work from from your imagination or from observing facilitator’s screen.

-Payment is $10 per session and must be made before 4pm on the Monday of each session.
+Payment is $10 per session and must be made before 4pm on the Monday of each session or 4pm on Tuesday by the Wednesday session.
 The office closes at 5pm so any late registrations will not receive the Zoom invite.
 If you make a payment after the 4pm deadline, the payment will be applied to the following week.
 Payment also includes access to a recording of the session.
+At this point we can only accept payment for one session at a time in order to make sure we send out the Zoom invites to everybody signed up for the week.
+Zoom invites will be sent after 4pm on Monday or Tuesday.

-For your convenience the school will be selling Draw by Drawing Art Supply Kits for $139 (tax included).
-The kits will contain enough supplies for at least 25 drop-in sessions and for practice drawing in-between sessions.
+For your convenience the school will be selling Draw by Drawing Art Supply Kits for $149 (tax included).
+The kits will contain enough supplies for at least 25+ drop-in sessions and for practice drawing in-between sessions.
 The advantage of having the kit is that you will have all the materials at hand for each session.
-These kits will be available for purchase at the school.
+These kits are available for purchase at the school.
 A list of the materials in the kit include:

 -set of graphite pencils